Watson and Clemson dethrone top-ranked Tide, 35-31

-TAMPA, Fla.
-(AP) -- College football's first national championship rematch was even better than the original, with an incredible twist at the end.

-Deshaun Watson and Clemson dethroned the champs and became the first team to beat Nick Saban's Alabama dynasty in a national title game, taking down the top-ranked Crimson Tide 35-31 Monday night in the College Football Playoff.
+Watson and the Tigers dethroned the defending champs and became the first team to beat Nick Saban's Alabama dynasty in a national title game, taking down the top-ranked Crimson Tide 35-31 Monday night in the College Football Playoff.

+A 35-year title drought for Clemson is over.
+The Tigers are national champions for the first time since 1981.

-Watson found Hunter Renfrow for a 2-yard touchdown pass with a second remaining to give the Tigers their first national championship since 1981.
-A year after Alabama won its fourth title under Saban with a 45-40 classic in Arizona, Clemson closed the deal and denied the Tide an unprecedented fifth championship in eight seasons.
+A year after Alabama won its fourth title under Saban with a classic 45-40 win in Arizona, Clemson (14-1) denied the Tide (14-1) an unprecedented fifth championship in eight seasons.

+''That has to be one of the greatest games of all time,'' Clemson coach Dabo Swinney said.

+The new champions have a process of their own that includes a loquacious coach who can turn a postgame interview into a fiery sermon, a spectacular quarterback who did not need a Heisman Trophy to show he was the best player in the country and a fun-loving team that plays with a chip on its shoulder.

+''There was no upset tonight,'' Swinney said. ''That's the last thing I told them when we left the locker room.
+I said, 'When we win the game tonight I don't want to hear one word about this being an upset.
+The only upset is going to be if we don't win the dadgum game.'''

 The lead changed hands three times in the fourth quarter, but Watson got the ball last.
-Likely playing in his final college game, the junior quarterback threw for 420 yards and three touchdowns.
+Playing in his final college game, the junior quarterback threw for 420 yards and three touchdowns.
 In two games against Alabama and the most ferocious defense in college football, Watson has thrown for 825 yards and accounted for eight touchdowns.
+He was sacked four times Monday night and took some cringe-inducing shots from All-Americans Jonathan Allen and Reuben Foster.

+''You know, I never got the sense that he was rattled,'' Allen said about Watson.

-Coach Dabo Swinney, the native Alabaman and former Crimson Tide walk-on receiver, has built an elite program at Clemson that was missing only one thing.
+Swinney, the native Alabaman and former Crimson Tide walk-on receiver, has built an elite program at Clemson that was missing only one thing.
 Now the Tigers can check that box, too.

-''Eight years ago we set out to put Clemson back on top,'' said Swinney, who can turn postgame interviews into a rousing sermon. ''We came up a little short last year, but today on top of the mountain, the Clemson flag is flying.''
+''Eight years ago we set out to put Clemson back on top,'' Swinney said. ''We came up a little short last year, but today on top of the mountain, the Clemson flag is flying.''

-After three quarters of vicious hits and tight defense, Tigers-Tide II ended up looking a lot like the first meeting when the teams combined for 40 points in the fourth quarter.
+After three quarters of body slams and tight defense, Tigers-Tide II ended up looking a lot like the first meeting when the teams combined for 40 points in the fourth quarter.

-Clemson took its first lead when Watson found Mike Williams for a 4-yard touchdown a minute into the fourth quarter to make it 24-21.
+Watson found Mike Williams for a 4-yard touchdown a minute into the fourth quarter to make it 24-21 Alabama.

-The Tigers took a 28-24 lead with 4:38 left in the fourth quarter when Wayne Gallman surged in from a yard out.
+The Tigers took their first lead, 28-24, with 4:38 left in the fourth quarter when Wayne Gallman surged in from a yard out.

 The Tide's offense, which had gone dormant for most of the second half, came to life with the help of a sweet call from newly promoted offensive coordinator Steve Sarkisian.
 Receiver ArDarius Stewart took a backward pass from Jalen Hurts and fired a strike to O.J.
 Howard for 24 yards.

-On the next play, Hurts broke free from a collapsing pocket and weaved his way through defenders for a 30-yard touchdown run to make it 31-28 with 2:07 left.
+On the next play, Hurts broke free from a collapsing pocket and weaved through defenders for a 30-yard touchdown run to make it 31-28 with 2:07 left.

 More than enough time for Watson.